jakeszemanski/ContactApp/README.md

 # ContactApp
 Install react-native, node, and xcode to run.

-To run, cd into the project folder and enter: react-native run-ios
+into the project folder and enter: npm install

+Then to run in an xcode simulator run react-native run-ios